othree/fetcher/README.md

 `options.dataType`.

 Fetcher methods will return a Promise just like fetch.
-But it will be fulfilled with different value, an array(`[value, response]`).
+But it will be fulfilled with different value, an array(`[value, status, response]`).
 First element is the response value.
+Second element is text response status.
+Possible values: `nocontent` for 200 or HEAD request, `notmodified` for 304 and `success` for other success request.
-Second element is consumed response object.
+Third element is consumed response object.
 The reason to use array is that, array form is easier to use ES6 destructor assign.
+Ex:

+    fetcher.get('/api').then( ([value, status, response]) => {
+      // blah...
+    })

 There is one more method called `request`.
 Is the base of all other methods.
 Receive four arguments: `method`, `url`, `data` and `options`.
 The method is in string format.
 All uppercase characters.
 Which will pass to